nicksnlp/cmdline-course/README.md

 # cmdline-course
-scripts and ouputs for the command line course, HelUni 2023
+scripts and ouputs for the command line course KIK-LG221, Helsinki University 2023